Ali Shariati: Views and popularity

 At the same time, Shariati was very critical of some clerics and defended the Marxists.
-"Our mosques, the revolutionary left and our preachers," he declared, "work for the benefit of the deprived people and against the lavish and lush [...]
+"Our mosques, the revolutionary left and our preachers", he declared, "work for the benefit of the deprived people and against the lavish and lush [...]
 Our clerics who teach jurisprudence and issue fatwas are right-wingers, capitalist, and conservative; simply our fiqh is at the service of capitalism."
+For Shariati, "Safavid Shiism", which he described as the religion propagated by the ulema, was devoid of the "true" and revolutionary roots of Islam brought forth by Muhammad and Ali that challenged the authority of the elite in Mecca, namely that of the Umayyads.
+He argued that "Safavid Shiism" had taken on an apolitical character as an arm of the state, and had corrupted the original revolutionary message of Islam and Shiism, which he refers to as "Alid Shiism".
+His resentment and criticism of the clergy was, and continues to be, a point of controversy, as many of the ulema vehemently disagreed with his arguments.

 Shariati's works were highly influenced by Louis Massignon and the Third Worldism that he encountered as a student in Paris, including ideas that class war and revolution would bring about a just and classless society.
 He was also highly influenced by the epistemic decolonisation thinking of his time.
 He is said to have adopted the idea of Gharbzadegi from Jalal Al-e Ahmad and given it "its most vibrant and influential second life".
 He sought to translate these ideas into cultural symbols of Shiism that Iranians could relate to.
 Shariati believed Shia should not only await the return of the 12th Imam, but should actively work to hasten his return by fighting for social justice "even to the point of embracing martyrdom".
 He said that "every day is Ashoura, every place is the Karbala".

-When he was writing the three letters to Fanon, unlike him, Shariati believed that it is not true that one must put away religion to fight imperialism.
-He felt that people could fight imperialism solely by recovering their cultural identity.
-In some countries, such an identity was intertwined with fundamental religious beliefs.
-Shariati refers to the maxim of returning to ourselves.